immutable/ts-immutable-sdk/packages/internal/metrics/README.md

-# Metrics
+# About

-Internal metrics package
+This internal package is used by the Typescript Immutable SDK package `@imtbl/sdk` and its children SDK packages.